cosinekitty/astronomy/demo/java/README.md

 gradlew.bat jar
 ```

+Then use the `rundemo` script (or `rundemo.bat` file on Windows) to
-Then run the program with no command line parameters to see usage text:
+run the demo program, to see usage text:

 ```
-java -jar build/libs/astronomy-demo-1.0.0.jar
+./rundemo
 ```

 As an example, to run the MoonPhase demo, try this:

 ```
-java -jar builds/lib/astronomy-demo-1.0.0.jar moonphase
+./rundemo moonphase
 ```

 ---